top of page

 Lunges are one of the best exercises for the legs, but unfortunately most people struggle with this exercise or have pain when completing this movement.
 I'm going to teach you several quick and simple tips to drastically improve and perfect your lunges.
 I highly recommend using a mirror or even your camera on your phone whenever possible for better results and external feedback to improve and master your lunges.

-How To Do A Perfect Front Lunge
+How To Do A Front Lunge

 Start By Lining Your Feet Up Straight and Hips Width Apart